biicode/docs/c++/publishing.rst

 Execute ``bii publish`` and enter your profile *www.biicode.com/myuser* to check the new track.

-If you want to read a bit more about how *tracks* works, visit our post in the blog about |biicode_blog_blocktracks|.
+Read a bit more about how *tracks* work, visit our post in the blog about |biicode_blog_blocktracks|.

 Private blocks
 --------------